jariarkko/hopping/README.md

     -new-probe-priority

 This setting controls whether probes that do not get answered should be retransmitted when the alternative is to send new probes instead.
 If a new probe can be sent that would potentially bring useful information, then it is sent with the same retransmission parameters (exponential back-off timeout etc) than the retransmission would have been sent as.
 The default is preference of new probes over retransmission.

+    -probabilistic-distribution
+    -plain-distribution

+This setting controls how binary search and other values are selected for probing.
+In a plain distribution, any value is equally likely.
+For instance, any hop count between 1 and 255 would be equally likely.
+In the probabilistic model, built-in knowledge of likely hop counts steers the choice to the more likely values.
+For instance, hop counts beyond 50 are rarely seen in the Internet, and for the most popular destinations, values in the range of up to 20 hops are more likely.
+The default setting is to use probabilistic distribution.

     -maxtries n